University of Plymouth: Roland Levinsky building

 The Roland Levinsky Building, designed by architects Henning Larsen with Building Design Partnership, is clad with copper sheets in a seamed-cladding technique, is nine storeys high and has 13000 m2 of floor space.
 The Faculty of Arts, previously based in Exmouth and Exeter moved here in August 2007.
 The building contains two large lecture theatres, the Jill Craigie Cinema, used by the film students to display their films and for showing of films to the public; three performance rehearsal studios; digital media suites; and a public art gallery which displays work by local artists groups, students and famous artists.

+Intercity Place

+Intercity Place is an 11-story tower building adjacent to Plymouth railway station currently undergoing renovations to turn the building into a centre for students studying medical degrees.
+The tower is being renovated by contractor Kier Group and is set to open in 2023.
+The building used to be the Intercity House office block.
+The building is currently owned by Network Rail, but is being given to the University on a 150 year lease.
+The renovated building will provide a brand new space to train and develop the next generation of nurses, midwives and allied health professionals from the School of Health Professions and School of Nursing and Midwifery.

+Babbage Building

+The Babbage Building, also known as the New Engineering and Design Facility, is a teaching building named after Charles Babbage, a mathematician, philosopher, inventor and mechanical engineer who originated the concept of a digital programmable computer.
+After renovations in 2021–2023, the building contains a number of fabrication and computing laboratories.

 Student accommodation

 University-managed or approved accommodation in the first year of study is guaranteed for all applicants who choose Plymouth as their first choice institution.
 The university provides an approved accommodation database, which is available to all continuing students.
 There are six university-managed halls: Francis Drake, Gilwell, Mary Newman, Pilgrim, Radnor and Robbins.
 Special accommodation arrangements can be made for students with disabilities or medical conditions.